qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 > **Hackathon Attendees**: All data uploaded to AWS must relate to your specific Kaggle challenge, except for auxiliary datasets for transfer learning or pretraining. **DO NOT upload any restricted or sensitive data to AWS.**

 ## Options for storage: EC2 Instance or S3
+When working with SageMaker and other AWS services, you have options for data storage, primarily **EC2 instances** or **S3**.

+#### What is an EC2 instance?
+An Amazon EC2 (Elastic Compute Cloud) instance is a virtual server environment where you can run applications, process data, and store data temporarily.
+EC2 instances come in various types and sizes to meet different computing and memory needs, making them versatile for tasks ranging from light web servers to intensive machine learning workloads.
+In SageMaker, the notebook instance itself is an EC2 instance configured to run Jupyter notebooks, enabling direct data processing.

-### When to store data directly on EC2 (e.g., in Jupyter Notebook instance)
+#### When to store data directly on EC2

-Using EC2 for data storage can be a quick solution for certain temporary needs.
-An EC2 instance provides a virtual server environment with its own local storage, which can be used to store and process data directly on the instance.
-This method is suitable for temporary or small datasets and for one-off experiments that don’t require long-term data storage or frequent access from multiple services.
+Using an EC2 instance for data storage can be useful for temporary or small datasets, especially during processing within a Jupyter notebook.
+However, this storage is not persistent; if the instance is stopped or terminated, the data is erased.
+Therefore, EC2 is ideal for one-off experiments or intermediate steps in data processing.

-#### Limitations of EC2 storage:
+**Limitations of EC2 storage**

 - **Scalability**: EC2 storage is limited to the instance’s disk capacity, so it may not be ideal for very large datasets.
 - **Cost**: EC2 storage can be more costly for long-term use compared to S3.
 - **Data Persistence**: EC2 data may be lost if the instance is stopped or terminated, unless using Elastic Block Store (EBS) for persistent storage.

 ### What is an S3 bucket?
 Storing data in an **S3 bucket** is generally preferred for machine learning workflows on AWS, especially when using SageMaker.
 An S3 bucket is a container in Amazon S3 (Simple Storage Service) where you can store, organize, and manage data files.
 Buckets act as the top-level directory within S3 and can hold a virtually unlimited number of files and folders, making them ideal for storing large datasets, backups, logs, or any files needed for your project.
 You access objects in a bucket via a unique **S3 URI** (e.g., `s3://your-bucket-name/your-file.csv`), which you can use to reference data across various AWS services like EC2 and SageMaker.